The Teacup Poodle – Cool Story About This Tiny Breed

 - Dysplasia is a condition that typically affects large canines but can also impact other body joints.

-Additionally, due to their small size and selective breeding, they are particularly vulnerable to various other health problems.
-Always ask the breeder you purchase from if the dogs exhibit any of these issues.
+Additionally, their small size and selective breeding make them particularly vulnerable to various other health problems.
+Ask the breeder you purchase from if the dogs exhibit these issues.